Dev-sathvik/asana_task/README.md

 ### Limitations, known issuses
 - The system depends on how often we poll the API of asana, a large time gap improves the effectiveness of this service but takes longer to time to get updated.
-- If the time gap is very less, the task name may not have not get updated correctly.
+- If the time gap is very less, the api call will be very agressive but better performance.
-- Sometimes updation may not happen correctly because only the partial change is captured because of the given time frame(10 seconds).

 ### Next steps
 - Make this service work for all of the projects.